Piano Questions And Answers

 had a left-handed keyboard available.

-Do you know if any manufacturers or real or electronic pianos have addressed
+Do you know if any manufacturers or real or electronic pianos have addressed these

 issues?
 Just curious.
 Thanks again for the book.